Loděnice (Beroun District): Transport

-The D5 motorway from Prague to Plzeň passes through the municipality.
+The D5 motorway from Prague to Plzeň runs through the municipality.

 Loděnice lies on a railway line leading from Prague to Beroun.

 Sights

 The main landmark of Loděnice is the Church of Saint Wenceslaus.
 It was built in the Baroque style in 1726.
 The church tower has a Romanesque core.
 The rectory next to the church is a late Baroque building from the turn of the 18th and 19th centuries.

 In popular culture

 The 1966 Oscar-winning film Closely Watched Trains was filmed in and around the local railway station.
 There is a small museum dedicated to the film and to the Prague–Beroun railway line.